synapsestudios/kohana-acl/README.md

 scope can cascade onto less specific rules.
 This cascading system allows that there will be, at most, 4 rules that could apply to any one request.
 Each request has 3 parts: a directory, a controller, and an action.
-These 3 parts represent 3 levels of the cascading rule system where rules protecting the action are the most specific.
-The 4th level is the default rule of ACL which has the default functionality of denying all uses.
-Therefore, the ACL rules are all used to whitelist uses.
+These 3 parts represent 3 levels of the cascading rule system where rule protecting the action are the most specific.
+The 4th level is the default rule of ACL, which has the default functionality of denying all uses.
+Therefore, the ACL rules are all used to whitelist users.

-You can allow users specifically by ID (or username), by a the capabilities they have, or by the roles they have.
+You can allow users specifically by ID (or username), by the capabilities they have, or by the roles they have.